ftaskoski123/weather-app/README.md

 4.**Start the Development Server:**

-Start the "Find a Coach" application on your local machine with this command:
+Start the "Weather Forcast" application on your local machine with this command:
 ```
 npm run dev
 ```